 The maze of narrow streets reminds of the Moors occupation and give the old town an Arab flavor.

-Along Rua Borges, there are often street performers playing music and a few tascas where you can have a drink and take a break.
+On Rua Borges, there are often street performers playing music and a few tascas where you can have a drink and take a break.
 And all over Coimbra Old Town, you’ll meet students, draped in their black capes, contributing to the joyful and lively atmosphere.

 The facade is a beautiful example of classic architecture in its lower half.
 In contrast, the upper half is a delightful display of Baroque style.
 The interior mostly dates back to the 17th century, blending Baroque and Neoclassical styles.